 As a Graphic Design major you will gain skills needed to start your career in graphic design or pursue graduate study.
 Our alumni have gone on to work as print designers, interactive media designers, art directors, and creative directors for production studios, corporate design groups, advertising agencies, publishers or the film and television industry.

-As a culmination of your academic requirements in Graphic Design, you will prepare a professional senior portfolio and pursue an internship experience.
+As a culmination of your academic requirements in Graphic Design, you will prepare a senior portfolio and pursue an internship experience.

 Graphic design majors have access to an open computer lab with 23” iMac computers, scanners, and Wacom drawing tablets equipped with software including the full Adobe Creative Cloud Suite and FontLab Studio in addition to access to state-of-the-art network infrastructure and server capabilities.
 Our Graphic Design studio houses laser and large format ink jet printers to prepare projects with portfolio presentation quality.